etoile2feu/etoile2feu/README.md

 # Hi ! 👋

 I'me Etoile de Feu, a passionate french developer 👨‍💻.
+I lost the access to @etoiledefeu sooo it's my new account.

 Since my youth I am passionate about computers, notably in softwares and system management.
 Linux is my main operating system from the beginning, (terminal ❤️), but I also use Windows.
 I use several distros, my favorite is Ubuntu.
-I started to really code 1 year and a half (around May 2022) ago.
+I started to really code around May 2022.
 In June 2022, I'm coding my first programming'project : Sbot, a discord bot in nodejs.
 Since then, I explore and learn a lot of languages ​​with passion !
 On this github, I will post npm modules, and others !